Amos47/2400/Chapter1/Ch01_Basics.md

 The visual on *data* above implies (states, really) that data and information are synonymous; that they can be used to describe each other, and thus that they are equal.
 My definition, which clears up some of the ambiguity in the terms *data* and *information*, is:

 *Data is pre-information*.
-It is potential information; a collection of one or more facts, figures or measurements of some entity whether tangible or not. *Information*, on the other hand, is *actionable data*; data embedded in a *context* that allows us to make a decision on a course of action.
+It is *potential* information; a collection of one or more facts, figures or measurements of some entity whether tangible or not. *Information*, on the other hand, is *actionable data*; data embedded in a *context* that allows us to make a decision on a course of action.

-We have already considered *measurement* in some depth [(take me there)](#measurement) and we will spend some time unpacking the concepts of *entities* and *tangible/intangible* in due course.
+The critical topic of *measurement* is considered in some depth in the Backstory section of this chapter take me there and we will spend some time unpacking the concepts of *entities* and *tangible/intangible* in due course.

+Here is some example text. <a class="muted-link" href="carleton.ca" target="_blank">A muted link. </a><a class="underlined-link" href="#">And an underlined link.</a>

 The online [Business Dictionary](http://businessdictionary.com) defines data as: